This story is an exclusive piece of original research by Paul Louden-Brown FRSA

 Paul Louden-Brown FRSA (Fellow of the Royal Society of the Arts) is an authority on the history of the White Star Line.

-Our preoccupation with immigration today, especially in the United Kingdom, parallels the United States’ attitudes toward the same issues over one hundred years ago.
-Both countries’ governments also struggled to restrict the flow of migrants.
+The conversation around immigration today, especially in the United Kingdom, parallels the United States’ attitudes toward the same issues over one hundred years ago.
+Both countries’ governments also struggled to manage the flow of migrants.

-The arguments about the motifs of why migrants made these long journeys by land and sea were almost the same, and distrust of foreigners ‘taking over’ remains sadly all too familiar.
+The arguments about the motivations of why migrants made these long journeys by land and sea were almost the same, and distrust of foreigners ‘taking over’ remains sadly all too familiar in some areas of society.
 And just as it was in Titanic's day, money was at the root cause of migration and the profits to be made, whether legally by shipowners or illegally by people smugglers.

 From the moment the flagship of the White Star Line disappeared beneath the waves of the North Atlantic, the world’s print media concentrated almost exclusively upon the fate of Titanic’s 1st Class passengers.
 Scarcely mention was made of the enormous numbers of emigrants that perished in the disaster.